Skip to main content

 Check if you can succeed the tenancy

-You must be 16 or older to succeed a tenancy.
+You must be 16 or older.

 You automatically take over the tenancy if you're a joint tenant.
 Otherwise you'll have to qualify to succeed.